640 South State StreetDover, Delaware 19901

 Rashes due to hypersensitivity to sunlight caused by the medicine

 Type of rash

 Pimples and red areas that appear most often on the face, shoulders, and chest

 Anabolic steroids, corticosteroids, bromides, iodides, and phenytoin

-Red, scaly skin that may thicken and involve the entire body
+Red, scaly skin that may thicken and peel and involve the entire body

 Antibiotics that contain sulfa, barbiturates, isoniazid, penicillins, and phenytoin

 A dark red or purple rash that reacts at the same site

 Antibiotics and phenolphthalein (found in certain laxatives)

 Aspirin, certain drug dyes, penicillins, and many other drugs